Charles Henry Bellenden Ker: Reformer

-Ker was a member of the Public Records Commission, and in 1833 he was appointed one of the royal commissioners to report on the expediency of digesting the criminal law and consolidating the other branches of the statute law.
+Ker was a member of the Public Records Commission.

+In 1833, Ker was appointed to the Royal Commission on the Criminal Law 1833, a royal commission to consolidate existing statutes of criminal law into an English Criminal Code.
 Some Bills for the amendment of the criminal law were based on the reports of the commission.

+In 1845, Ker was appointed to the Royal Commission on the Criminal Law 1845, a royal commission to complete the unfinished report of the Commission of 1833, to consider amendments and consolidations of the criminal law and to prepare a bill for that purpose.

 In 1845, with Hayes and Christie, Ker drew up for Lord-chancellor Lyndhurst a short Bill; it passed into an Act (8 & 9 Vict c 106) amending the law of real property.

-In 1853 Lord Cranworth appointed Ker head of a board nominated to consider the consolidation of the statute law, and when that board was replaced in 1854 by a Royal Commission, Ker became the leading working member.
+In 1853 Lord Cranworth appointed Ker head of the Board for the Revision of the Statute Law to consider the consolidation of the statute law.
+In 1854, when that board was replaced in 1854, Ker was appointed to the Royal Commission for Consolidating the Statute Law as a leading member.
 The action of the board and commission led to the revised edition of the statutes, the successive Statute Law Revision Acts, the issue of the chronological tables of the statute law, and to the Criminal Law Acts of 1861.

 Ker also suggested and prepared the Leases and Sales of Settled Estates Act 1856, and Lord Cranworth's Act 1860, which were finally superseded by the Conveyancing and Settled Land Acts, modelled to a great extent on Ker's work.